WolfNiu/AdversarialDialogue/README.md

 ```
 python3 src/main.py --batch_size [batch_size]
 ```
-Alternatively, you can download our [pre-trained checkpoint](https://drive.google.com/open?id=1ALmWLqvXdXj4LZylh0phuLCHJjSOjuYD) and put it under ckpt/

 (5) To test the VHRED model on the normal input and each adversarial strategy, run
 ```